Make dinner unforgettable with these easy Hawaiian side dishes.

 Looking for a unique side for your next meal?
 This chicken long rice is sure to impress!

-Unlike the traditional American rice, Chicken long rice is more like a soup.
+Unlike traditional American rice, Chicken long rice is more like a soup.
 Popular at luaus across the island.

 This Hawaiian noodle soup is all about comfort.
 It’s made with glass noodles or vermicelli, which are thin, chewy, almost transparent noodles.